MACM18/resume/docs/SEO_IMPROVEMENTS.md

 ### Social Media Previews

-When your portfolio links are shared on social media, they will show:
+When your portfolio links are shared on social platforms, they will show:

 - Your name/title
 - Your tagline or page description
 - Your avatar image (or default OG image)
-- Proper metadata for both Facebook (OpenGraph) and Twitter
+- OpenGraph data (Facebook, LinkedIn, etc.)
+- X (formerly Twitter) card metadata only if an X profile link is detected

 ### Search Engine Optimization